syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Paging.md

 The below image displays TreeGrid with paging template.
 ![](Paging_images/Paging_img2.png)

-It is possible to navigate to a specific page with a custom action instead from pager button click action, using the [`gotoPage`]( /api/js/ejtreegrid#methods:gotopage "gotoPage") method.
+It is possible to navigate to a specific page with a custom action instead of clicking pager button by using the [`gotoPage`]( /api/js/ejtreegrid#methods:gotopage "gotoPage") method.

-The below code snippet explains calling the method to navigate to the 3rd page in TreeGrid
+The below code snippet explains how to navigate to 3rd page in TreeGrid by using `gotoPage` method

 {% highlight CSHTML %}